Clemson center enters transfer portal

 Trey Jemison has entered the transfer portal according to multiple reports on Wednesday including the Birmingham News.

 TigerNet has confirmed the report with Clemson officials.
+“I'd like to thank Trey for his hard work and contributions to our program over the last two seasons," Clemson head coach Brad Brownell said in a statement on Wednesday afternoon.
+"We wish him the best of luck in the future."
 In 2019, Jemison appeared in a career-high 30 games, averaging 8.4 minutes per contest.
 Jemison averaged 1.7 points, two rebounds, and shot a career-best 47.9 percent from the floor last season.
 In two seasons at Clemson, he averaged 1.2 points and 1.5 rebounds per game.
-The big-man was a highly prized four-star recruit back in 2018 as the No. 3 player in the state of Alabama.
-As a senior at Hoover (Ala.), he averaged 19 points, 15 rebounds, and five blocks per game.

 TigerNet has confirmed the report with Clemson officials.